 Funding Policies - Section 1-11-710 of the South Carolina Code of Laws of 1976, as amended, requires these postemployment and long-term disability benefits be funded through annual appropriations by the General Assembly for active employees to the IB and participating retirees to the PEBA, except for the portion funded through the pension surcharge and provided from the other applicable sources of the IB, for its active employees who are not funded by State General Fund appropriations.
-Employers participating in the Retiree Medical Plan are mandated by State statue to contribute at a rate assessed each year by the Office of the State Budget, 5.33% of annual covered payroll for 2016 and 5.00% of annual covered payroll for 2015.
+Employers participating in the Retiree Medical Plan are mandated by State statue to contribute at a rate assessed each year by the Office of the State Budget, 5.33% of annual covered payroll for 2016.
 The IB sets the employer contribution rate based on a pay-as-you-go basis.
-The Campus paid approximately \$707,000 and \$584,000 applicable to the surcharge included with the employer contribution for retirement benefits for the fiscal years ended June 30, 2016 and 2015, respectively.
+The Campus paid approximately \$787,000 and \$707,000 applicable to the surcharge included with the employer contribution for retirement benefits for the fiscal years ended June 30, 2017 and 2016, respectively.
 BLTD benefits are funded through a person's premium charged to State agencies, public school districts, and other participating local governments.
-The monthly premium per active employee paid to IB was \$3.22 for the fiscal years ended June 30, 2016 and 2015.
-The Campus recorded employer contributions expenses applicable to these insurance benefits for active employees in the amount of approximately \$6,700 and \$6,000 for the years ended June 30, 2016 and 2015, respectively.
+The monthly premium per active employee paid to IB was \$3.22 for the fiscal years ended June 30, 2017 and 2016.
+The Campus recorded employer contributions expenses applicable to these insurance benefits for active employees in the amount of approximately \$7,400 and \$6,700 for the years ended June 30, 2017 and 2016, respectively.